 Early instars of this species are green with a pale yellow dorsolateral line each side of the body and a dark tail spine.

 Later instars of these caterpillars have a row of seven half-eyespots along each side of the body.
 The spots consist of a round black spot half surrounded by a white semicircle, and this outlined by a black semicircular line.
 There is a yellow line along each side, just under the row of eyespots.
-The mature caterpillar has a short backward curving tailhorn.
+The mature caterpillar has a short red, cream and black backward curving tailhorn.

 The caterpillar has two forms: green and brown.

 Although many food plants have been recorded, the illustrated specimens were found feeding on :

 The pupa is elongated, and has dark and light brown striations.